zeh/dasmjs/README.md

 ### More information

 TypeScript definitions are included with this distribution, so TypeScript projects can use the module and get type checking and completion for all `dasm` calls.
-JavaScript developers using Visual Studio Code will also benefit from auto-completion without any change thanks to VSC's [Automatic Type Acquisition](http://code.visualstudio.com/updates/v1_7#_better-javascript-intellisense).
+Non-TypeScript JavaScript developers using Visual Studio Code will also benefit from auto-completion without any change thanks to VSC's [Automatic Type Acquisition](http://code.visualstudio.com/updates/v1_7#_better-javascript-intellisense).

 ## Todo

-* Include machine target files (vcs.h, atari.h, channel f, etc) via a `machine` option
-* Allow included files via a `includes` option
+* `machines` option: recompile dasm with ./machine files; parse option
+* `includes` option: parse option; write files to FS
-* Allow command line parameters via a `parameters` option
+* `parameters` option: parse option
 * Parse list output in a more concise way
 * More examples, including on how to include files
-* More tests
 * Fix the incomplete list file exporting
+* More tests: all options
 * Command-line package? (`dasm-cli`)

 Contributions are welcome.